 Step One: Sanitize all equipment, bottles, and caps that will be used for the bottling process.

 Step Two: Use a siphon to rack the cider into a brew kettle or bottling bucket.
 Take care to not transfer the sediment at the bottom of the fermenter.

 Step Three: Complete any additions such as Campden & sulfites depending on the style of cider you are making.

 Step Four: Use a siphon and bottle filler attachment or a bottling bucket to fill sanitized bottles.
 Try to limit headspace to no more than an inch to minimize the amount of oxygen in the bottle.

 Step Five: Cap, cork or flip the swing top on your bottle to finish the bottling process.

-The bottles of cider should be stored out of sunlight in a cool place untill they are ready to be cooled and enjoyed.
+The bottles of cider should be stored out of sunlight in a cool place until they are ready to be cooled and enjoyed.